zama-ai/tfhe-rs/tfhe/docs/configuration/hpu_acceleration/run_on_hpu.md

 ### Setting the hpu

-Hpu device are built for a given parameter set that can be retrieved from an instantiated HpuDevice.
-Once retrieved the parameters is used by the client to generate both client and compressed server keys.
+An HPU device is built for a given parameter set that is retrieved by software from an instantiated HpuDevice.
+Once retrieved, reading some HPU registers, this parameter set is used by the client to generate both client and compressed server keys.
 Server key has then to be decompressed by the server to be converted into the right format and uploaded to the device.
 Once decompressed, the operations between CPU and HPU are identical.